Political Website Design: Tips and Examples for Campaigns

 To understand why some designs work and others appear to be missing something, look for these five features of strong web design for political campaigns:

-Use high-impact pictures of people
+1. Use high-impact pictures of people.

-Political websites require a specific approach for choosing images.
+Political websites require a specific approach to choosing images.
 Pictures of people attract attention and sympathy from website visitors.
 Given that a political campaign website aims to help voters identify with a candidate, nearly all political website designs feature images of people.

 One of the key images of a political page is a hero image, or the top, main image that first greets visitors.
 Hero images have the following elements:

-Here’s an example from a nonprofit website for why large images work:
+Here’s an example from a nonprofit website:

-PICCK’s hero image accomplishes several things: the eye is drawn to a person, key text is highlighted, and a call to action button receives added prominence for being the only clickable element without scrolling.
+PICCK’s hero image accomplishes several things: the eye is drawn to a person, key text is highlighted, and a call-to-action button receives added prominence for being the only clickable element without scrolling.

 Check out Canine Companions for Independence’s homepage for how to move the central part of your hero image into focus: